 - 1. The vessel is classed by and designed in accordance with the rules of a classification society recognized by the U.S. Coast Guard; - 2.
 The vessel complies with applicable international agreements and associated guidelines, as determined by the country in which the vessel was documented, immediately before becoming a U.S. documented vessel; - 3.
-The country under which the vessel is currently flagged has not been identified by the U.S. Coast Guard as inadequately enforcing international vessel regulations (see Section 1.5 of this Enclosure and Section 3.1.5 of Enclosure (2) for more information);

-- 4. The classification society under which the vessel is classed has not been identified by the U.S. Coast Guard as inadequately enforcing international vessel regulations (see Section 1.5 of this Enclosure and Section 3.1.5 of Enclosure (2) for more information); and, - 5.
-The ship is 15 years of age or less on the date the vessel is accepted in MSP, except that tankers may not exceed 10 years of age on the date of enrollment in MSP.
-The maximum age may be waived by the Secretary of Defense for national defense or military purposes in time of war or national emergency.
+The country under which the vessel is currently flagged has not been identified by the U.S. Coast Guard as inadequately enforcing international vessel regulations (see Section 1.5 of this Enclosure and Section 3.1.5 of Enclosure (2) for more information); - 4.
+The classification society under which the vessel is classed has not been identified by the U.S. Coast Guard as inadequately enforcing international vessel regulations (see Section 1.5 of this Enclosure and Section 3.1.5 of Enclosure (2) for more information); and, - 5.
+The condition of the vessel and its equipment have been maintained to conform with the provisions of the relevant requirements.

-Questions concerning eligibility for MSP enrollment should be directed to CG-CVC-1.
+Questions concerning eligibility for MSP enrollment should be directed to CG-CVC.